-The Monymusk Reliquary is a Scottish reliquary made of wood and plated with silver and bronze; it was created in the 750’s.
-It features Insular art, also known as Hiberno-Saxon art which is the style of art produced in the post-Roman history of Ireland and Britain.
+The Monymusk Reliquary is a 750s Scottish Reliquary.
+It is made of wood and plated with silver and bronze.
+It features Insular art, also known as Hiberno-Saxon art, which is the style of art produced in the post-Roman history of Ireland and Britain.

 Very few Insular reliquaries survive, although many are mentioned in historical records.
-It is an early example of the church or house-shaped reliquary, that became popular across Europe in the Middle Ages, perhaps influenced by examples such as this one.
+This is an early example of the church or house-shaped reliquary, that became popular across Europe in the Middle Ages, perhaps influenced by models such as this one.

 - Title: Monymusk Reliquary

 - Material: Wood and metal